HugoGaquere/DevTask/README.md

 # DevTask
 DevTask is a multiplatform project management tool designed to help developers keep track of their tasks within their codebase
-It scans your project files for comments tagged with keywords, and presents them in a user-friendly interface
+It scans your project files for comments tagged with keywords, and presents them in a user-friendly interface.

 ![DevTask Screenshot](./devtask_screenshot.png)